0xcaff/workers-react-server/README.md

 # workers-react-server

-Demo of using React Server Components and Server Rendering inside Cloudflare Workers.
+Demo of using React Server Components and Server Side Rendering inside Cloudflare Workers.

 ## why